This week, I’ve shared a little about our San Diego trip (where we stayed, where we ate). Don’t worry, more is coming!

 You’ll need to take a look at vaccines needed before traveling outside the country.
 There are vaccines that require multiple dosages and some that are only just recommended.
 Talk with your doctor and see which vaccinations are best for you, or if you should take any vaccinations at all.

 Each country requires different vaccinations, so make sure to look up exactly how you’ll be traveling, and the duration of your stay.
 A lot of vaccinations seem expensive, but would you rather pay for a shot to stay healthy, or pay for more in hospital fees when you catch something overseas?
-A lot of insurance companies offer coverage with vaccinations; a trusted insurance agency specific to your region can really offer you some great plans.
+A lot of trade car insurance and travel insurance companies offer coverage with vaccinations; a trusted insurance agency specific to your region can really offer you some great plans.

 However, be wary of far-off travel insurance providers with super-low prices, since they’re probably completely unfamiliar with the risks associated with your destination.
 When traveling to the Carolinas, it’s probably far wiser to seek out a Charlotte insurance agency in your price range.
 It can greatly benefit you with your travel needs, and can help cover part or all of those vaccination costs.

 p style=”text-align: left;”>Traveling by Plane

 Nothing is better than being cramped by a bunch of strangers in a tiny plane traveling for 6 or more hours, right?
 One way to make it a little more bearable is by taking the necessary steps to lessen the likelihood of you catching a sickness: